lucasmreis/blogSource/src/posts/npm-is-an-amazing-build-tool.md

 **Important:** the `test` and `start` are "default" scripts, and can be called directly with `npm test` and `npm start`.
 The other scripts we are going to write need to be called with `npm run`.

-One can also call simple commands in scripts.
+You can also call simple commands in scripts.
 For instance, sometimes we only need to copy files to `dist` folder:

 ```javascript
 "scripts": {